Hannoob/ROPvsSolid/README.md

 Okay, so we are pretty excited about the awesome code we can write with Functional Programming, but what does this mean for testing?
 This is actually the part that inspired me to write this project in the first place.
 Since we don't have interfaces anymore, we have to come up with a new way to replace the dependencies.
-Well, since the dependencies are only function calls that gets passed in as parameters, we can pass in our own little stubs, and then interrogate the result.
+Well, since the dependencies are only function calls that get passed in as parameters, we can pass in our own little stubs, and then interrogate the result.
 Because the result is a "wrapped" type, we have to extract the value in order to test it.

 ```fsharp